bhauman/figwheel-main/docs/docs/editor-integration.md

 is an extension of nREPL and we have to extend nREPL because it knows nothing about ClojureScript.

-Their are two main parts to using Piggieback.
+There are two main parts to using Piggieback.
 First it has to be inserted into the middleware of the nREPL server that you are going to be using.
 Second, you have to start your ClojureScript REPL with a call `cider.piggieback/cljs-repl`.
 You have to start your REPL this